-Last week we talked about the importance of doing third party security assessments when designing an IoT product.
-In this second post of the series we will talk about the first phase on these assessments: threat modelling.
+Last week we talked about the importance of doing third-party security assessments when designing an IoT product.
+In this second post of the series, we will talk about the first phase of these assessments: threat modeling.

-IoT threat modelling is the activity of identifying and quantifying the security risks associated with an IoT product and its surrounding ecosystem.
-Ideally, threat modelling should be done during the product design phase in what experts call “security by design”.
-Although it might sound obvious, is very common to find companies that elaborate their risk assessments and threat modelling once the product is developed.
+IoT threat modeling is the activity of identifying and quantifying the security risks associated with an IoT product and its surrounding ecosystem.
+Ideally, threat modeling should be done during the product design phase in what experts call “security by design”.
+Although it might sound obvious, is very common to find companies that elaborate their risk assessments and threat modeling once the product is developed.

-The output of threat modelling is the “Threat Model Chart” or “Threat Model Document”, which can be a quite dense document, but definitely a security belt towards future incidents, as well as a a great input for future phases such as developing and testing.
+The output of threat modeling is the “Threat Model Chart” or “Threat Model Document”, which can be quite a dense document, but definitely a security belt towards future incidents, as well as a great input for future phases such as developing and testing.

 How do we get there?
-The first step on threat modelling is to decompose the whole system in several pieces.
-When we talk about IoT, the number of pieces involved can be large and of different nature:
+The first step of threat modeling is to decompose the whole system in several pieces.
+When we talk about IoT, the number of pieces involved can be large and of a different nature:

 - Hardware modules

 - Networking interfaces and protocols

 - External applications for user interfacing with the IoT device, such as a mobile app

 - Cloud and third-party APIs interacting with the devices